-The Multipage Control is a useful way of logically grouping the controls of your userform.
+The Excel VBA MultiPage control is a useful way of logically grouping the controls of your userform.
 Especially if you have many (just think of the Format Cells window).

 For this example, we have a list of customers.
 And we want to use a userform when editing the details about these customers.
 This will provide greater validation and more reliable data entry than editing the details directly on the sheet.

 We would also like to run common tasks from this userform.
-So the Multipage control has been used to group the customer details, and common tasks onto separate tabs, or pages.
+So the Excel VBA MultiPage control has been used to group the customer details, and common tasks onto separate tabs, or pages.

 This image shows the customer details tab.

 So let’s have a look at how to use the Excel VBA MultiPage Control.

 Watch the Video – Excel VBA MultiPage Control

 We have the beginnings of a userform below.
 And firstly we need to insert the MultiPage control.